gera9/Genetic-Algorithm-for-Multiple-Sequence-Alignment/README.md

 # Genetic-Algorithm-for-Multiple-Sequence-Alignment
-My implementation for Multiple Sequence Alignment with a Genetic Algorithm.
+My implementation for Multiple Sequence Alignment with a Genetic Algorithm **FROM SCRATCH**.